rulewis/journey-optimizer.en/help/using/personalization/personalization-validation.md

   </tr>
    <tr>
    <td>The public URL is not present in offer offerId.</td>
-   <td>The Image Offers (all Personalized and fallback associated with the activity and placement pair) should have public URL populated (deliveryURL should not be empty).</td>
+   <td>The Image Offers (all Personalized and fallback associated with the decision and placement pair) should have public URL populated (deliveryURL should not be empty).</td>
   </tr>
   <tr>
-   <td>The Offer Activity contains non-profile attributes.</td>
+   <td>The decision (previously known as offer activity) contains non-profile attributes.</td>
    <td>Offers Model usage should contain only the profile attributes.</td>
   </tr>
   <tr>
-   <td>An error occurred while fetching the offer activity usage.</td>
+   <td>An error occurred while fetching the decision usage.</td>
    <td>This error could occur when the API is trying to fetch the offer model.</td>
   </tr>
   <tr>